Tag: Lebanese

 Anyway, fries were actually crispy.
 The shawarma was also really good, tomatoes and garlic sauce nicely balanced with tender chicken.
 Banging dips for the fries too.

-So Paramount is the paramount place on my lunchtime adventures so far.
+So Paramount Middle Eastern Kitchen is the paramount place on my lunchtime adventures so far.
 Will they be bettered before HR find out about my views on office working?

 Lunchtastic score of 8.2.